Company Logo - Home Link

 Bethesda Terrace Movies

-As this is one of the most photogenic spots in Central Park, you will usually see lots of professional photographers.
+The Terrace is one of the most photogenic spots in Central Park, so you will see lots of professional photographers.

 Television series like Sex and the City and Law and Order have episodes with scenes here.